Metzger Farm, located at the northeast corner

 A master plan for Metzger Farm was crafted through a highly collaborative process between Broomfield and Westminster, and involved both communities' Open Space Advisory Boards and City Councils, the Metzger family, and members of the general public.
 The master plan aims to provide for compatible and non-impactful public use that preserves the property's special and unique qualities.
 It also provides guidelines for restoration and management of significant natural and historic features.

 A groundbreaking ceremony was held April 23, 2012, to begin work on the master plan.

-In November 2012, the Metzger Farm Open Space celebrated its opening to the public (see video below).
+In November 2012, the Metzger Farm Open Space celebrated it's opening to the public.
 Today, the public can enjoy over two miles of trails, a trailhead parking lot, a fishing dock, wildlife viewing deck and a bridge connection to the Big Dry Creek Trail.

 In May 2013, the site was listed on the State and National Register of Historic Places.

 Read a detailed history on John Metzger .

 Read more information about the Metzger farmstead from the Metzger Farm Historic Preservation Report.